AtharvaVSawant/medallion-sql-warehouse-/README.md

-# 🏗️ SQL Data Warehouse & Analytics Project
+# 🏗️ Medallion SQL Warehouse & Analytics Project

 An end-to-end data warehousing and analytics solution built on **SQL Server**, taking raw CRM and ERP data through a **Medallion Architecture** (Bronze → Silver → Gold) into a business-ready star schema for reporting and analysis.